dzzh/RIBs-wiki/iOS-Tutorial-3.md

     return shared { ScoreStreamImpl() }
 }
 ```
-A shared instance, means singleton per scope.
+A shared instance means singleton per scope.
 This allows us to keep a single score stream for LoggedIn RIB and all of its children.
 Streams are typically scoped singletons, as with most stateful objects.
 Most other dependencies, however, should be stateless, therefore, not shared.

 Notice how the property is not fileprivate, but rather internal.
 This is because we know we would need to expose it to children scopes.
-Otherwise all properties in the base FooComponent class should be fileprivate.
-Further more, only dependencies that are directly used in the RIB should be placed in the base implementation, with the exception being stored properties that are injected from dynamic dependencies, such as the player names.
+Otherwise, all properties in the base FooComponent class should be fileprivate.
+Furthermore, only dependencies that are directly used in the RIB should be placed in the base implementation, with the exception being stored properties that are injected from dynamic dependencies, such as the player names.
 In this case, because LoggedIn RIB directly uses the mutableScoreStream in LoggedInInteractor, it is appropriate for us to place the stream in the base implementation.
-Otherwise we would have placed the dependency in the extension LoggedInComponent+OffGame.
+Otherwise, we would have placed the dependency in the extension LoggedInComponent+OffGame.

 Pass mutableScoreStream into LoggedInInteractor so we can update it later.
 We’ll also need to update the LoggedInBuilder to make things compile.
 ```swift